You are here

 Fireplace aficionados can bask in the warmth of the bar area’s flames at Eric Ziebold’s Kinship, one of the stars of the Shaw dining scene (not to mention a Michelin star recipient).
 The aptly named restaurant’s intentions are to inspire camaraderie and a connection amongst guests with a focus on family-style dishes, like whole roast chicken or rack of lamb.
 It’s a special place that gives diners the warm and fuzzies.

-Sure, you’ve probably heard of Chez Billy Sud, a tiny jewel box of French cuisine that Michelle Obama frequented often, but did you know the restaurant has a sister wine bar, Le Bar à Vin, just across the patio?
+Sure, you’ve probably heard of Chez Billy Sud, a tiny jewel box of French cuisine that Michelle Obama frequented, but did you know the restaurant has a sister wine bar, Le Bar à Vin, just across the patio?
 The 50-seat abode radiates comfort on a chilly fall or winter day, and that’s not just the warmth from the fireplace that you’re feeling.
 Velvet-covered walls with wood paneling and dark-stained hardwood floors set the mood as you cozy up to the glow of the fire with a glass of vino and graze from the small, but mighty, snack menu.

 This distinctive restaurant and bar in Chinatown, which blends Gotham-inspired decor and classical architecture, is home to an open-air courtyard with fire pits, as well as a fully enclosed patio for when even a fire doesn't do the trick.
 During winter, the outdoor patio is transformed into the Dirty Habit Firescape, complete with warm libations.

 The sure-fire winner at the Pentagon-inspired fyve at The Ritz-Carlton, Pentagon City is its central fireplace, which lures locals and visitors alike in cold-weather months.
 Unthaw with modern American fare where fresh, seasonal ingredients from nearby Virginia farmers and artisans are the star.
-And when you’re warming up by the fire getting all nice and toasty, consider this: You can come back for breakfast, lunch, dinner and brunch.
+And when you’re warming up by the fire getting all nice and toasty, consider this: you can come back for breakfast, lunch, dinner and brunch.